ClaraGCH/CardiacMap/README.md

 1. Employed unsupervised clustering algorythms to map the cells according to their morphological features.
 2. Applied supervised classification algorythms to predict whether a cell will express Tbx5 gene.

+   The data used for the analysis is stored in the Data folder.
+The unsupervised and supervised analysis is found in the heart_dashboard.

 ### Final dashboard version:
 https://www.behance.net/gallery/196792557/Cardiac-map-web-dasboard